Permethrin: Medical use

 Permethrin is available for topical use as a cream or lotion.
 It is indicated for the treatment and prevention in exposed individuals of head lice and treatment of scabies.
-It has an excellent safety profile; its main drawback is its cost.

-For treatment of scabies: Adults and children older than 2 months are instructed to apply the cream to the entire body from head to the soles of the feet.
-Wash off the cream after 8–14 hours.
 In general, one treatment is curative.
 A single application of permethrin is more effective than a single oral dose of ivermectin for scabies.
 In addition permethrin provides more rapid symptomatic relief than ivermectin.
 When a second dose of ivermectin is days later, the efficacy between permethrin and ivermectin approach parity.

-For treatment of head lice: Apply to hair, scalp, and neck after shampooing.
-Leave in for 10 minutes and rinse.
-Avoid contact with eyes.
+Contact with eyes should be avoided.

+Mechanism of action

+Permethrin acts on the nerve cell membrane to disrupt the sodium channel current by which the polarization of the membrane is regulated.
+Delayed repolarization and paralysis of the pests are the consequences of this disturbance.

 Pest control / effectiveness and persistence

 In agriculture, permethrin is mainly used on cotton, wheat, maize, and alfalfa crops.
 Its use is controversial because, as a broad-spectrum chemical, it kills indiscriminately; as well as the intended pests, it can harm beneficial insects, including honey bees, as well as cats and aquatic life.

 Permethrin kills ticks and mosquitoes on contact with treated clothing.
 A method of reducing deer tick populations by treating rodent vectors involves stuffing biodegradable cardboard tubes with permethrin-treated cotton.
 Mice collect the cotton for lining their nests.
 Permethrin on the cotton kills any immature ticks feeding on the mice.

 Permethrin is used in tropical areas to prevent mosquito-borne disease such as dengue fever and malaria.
 Mosquito nets used to cover beds may be treated with a solution of permethrin.
 This increases the effectiveness of the bed net by killing parasitic insects before they are able to find gaps or holes in the net.
 Personnel working in malaria-endemic areas may be instructed to treat their clothing with permethrin as well.

 Permethrin is the most commonly used insecticide worldwide for the protection of wool from keratinophagous insects such as Tineola bisselliella.

 To better protect soldiers from the risk and annoyance of biting insects, the British and US armies are treating all new uniforms with permethrin.

 Permethrin (as well as other long-term pyrethroids) is effective over several months, in particular when used indoors.
 International studies report that permethrin can be detected in house dust, in fine dust, and on indoor surfaces even years after the application.
 Its degradation rate under indoor conditions is approximately 10% after 3 months.